ssherwood/ysql-demo-cache/README.md

 This is a demo Spring Boot application using YugabyteDB (YSQL/Postgres) as an arbitrary JSON "cache".

-The exposed REST API is primary useful for testing as it would not be expected that the actual caching layer would require using REST.
+The exposed REST API is primarily for testing, as it would not be expected that the actual caching layer would require using REST.
 The actual logic could be easily embedded within the application itself, particularly if it was already using YugabyteDB for other structured data.

 As a demo, this application implements a basic pattern of JDBC read/write using a caching key, time-to-live (TTL), and any arbitrary JSON value.
-While the schema itself is very simple, the uses of JSONB allows for optimal storage.
-As a typical cache may not require persistent storage, this implementation uses an `expires_at` timestamp to simulate actual cache expiration (and its eventual purge).
+While the schema itself is very simple, the use of JSONB allows for optimal storage.
+As a typical cache may not require persistent storage, this implementation uses an `expires_at` timestamp to simulate cache expiration (and its eventual purge).

-For both a fast read and write path, it is anticipated that a "near-by" YugabyteDB cluster be deployed - this could even be deployed within the k8s cluster itself to reduce network latency.
+For a fast read and write path, it is anticipated that a "near-by" YugabyteDB cluster be deployed - this could even be deployed within the k8s cluster itself to reduce network latency.
 If the cache needs to survive a full region failure, using asynchronous xCluster replication would be possible.

-With the current configuration of GKE PODs connecting to YugabyteDB (outside GKE), the cache read p99s are < 2ms and cache writes p99s are < ?ms. If the applications performance budget needs less than that, there would be some improvements by deploying YugabyteDB directly within the GKE cluster, but beyond that, another caching implementation might need to be used.
+With the current configuration of GKE PODs connecting to YugabyteDB (outside GKE), the cache read p99s are < 2ms and cache writes p99s are < ?ms. If the applications performance budget needs less than that, there would be some improvements by deploying YugabyteDB directly within the GKE cluster, but beyond that, another caching implementation might be needed.

 ## Build the Container Image